ZetCode

 Java Collections.singletonMap Method

-The Collections.singletonMap method is a utility method in Java's Collections framework.
-It creates an immutable map containing only one key-value pair.
-This method is part of the java.util.Collections class.
+The Collections.singletonMap method is a useful utility in Java's Collections framework that allows the creation of an immutable map containing exactly one key-value pair.
+As part of the java.util.Collections class, it provides a streamlined approach to handling single-entry maps without requiring a full-fledged collection.

 Basic singletonMap Usage